 Although it may be possible to do this, a better option may be for you to forego the traditional docking station accessory.
 Instead, you could use remote software to control one device with the other.

-In short, you just need to make sure that your two computers run on the same operating system, and that they have remote-capable software that one can use to access the other virtually.
+In short, you just need to ensure that your two computers run on the same operating system and have remote-capable software that one can use to access the other virtually.

-For example, you could connect both computers to the same home network, and the laptop can open on the desktop as though it is a program itself.
+For example, you could connect both computers to the same home network, and the laptop can open on the desktop like a program.

 Then there’s software such as Synergy.
-That works on several operating systems such as Windows, Linux, macOS.
-It is not a free software though.
+That works on several operating systems such as Windows, Linux, and macOS.
+It is not free software, though.